tparisotto/multi-view-tool/README.md

 ## Multi-View Projections Generator

-Generates views regularly positioned on a sphere around the object.
+Generates projections from viewpoints regularly positioned on a sphere around an object.

 This implementation renders plain images and depth images of views from viewpoints regularly distributed on a specified number rings parallel to the x-y plain, spaced vertically on a sphere around the object.

 It also generates a csv file with the entropy values of the object views alongside the camera spherical coordinates.

 ### Usage:
 Ensure you are running Python 3